bchen41/MVC-Tech-Blog/README.md

 ## Description

-This project uses allows developers to create an account to publish articles, blog posts, their thoughts and opinions on a tech blog website.
+This project allows developers to create an account to publish articles, blog posts, their thoughts and opinions on a tech blog website.

 ## Installations